 Skip to main content

-traffic lights statusFlow falling but high - cold
+traffic lights statusFlow falling water above 3

 Dipping your toe in the water